evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 - The noise function, the *shader* and the Three.js plane geometry
 - The interaction between the texture (aka Garryl's "perlinCanvas") and the "context" canvas.

 Our focus is the second one.
-In the Darryl's pen all the functionalities for the rendering of the GLSL features were enclosed in the **noiseCanvas** function.
+The **noiseCanvas** function in Darryl's pen contained all of the functionality needed to render the GLSL graphics.

 **THE NOISE FUNCTION**

-For this project, Garryl Huffman made use of a *noise function*, which could be quickly derived from the name of the pen.
-"Perlin" is in fact the surname of [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), the developer of a [noise function that bears his name](https://en.wikipedia.org/wiki/Perlin_noise) and that has been very influential to the digital graphics industry since its introduction in 1983.
+For this project, Garryl Huffman utilized a *noise function*, which could be quickly derived from the name of the pen.
+"Perlin" is in fact the surname of [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), the developer of a [noise function that bears his name](https://en.wikipedia.org/wiki/Perlin_noise), which has had a significant impact on the digital graphics sector since its introduction in 1983.

-It is worth noting though that Garry Huffman might have used the wrong reference to name his pen.
-By reading the code in the pen you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** noise function.
+However, it is worth noting that Garry Huffman may have given an inappropiate name to his pen.
+By reading the javascript code of his pen, you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** noise function.
 The [simplex noise function](https://en.wikipedia.org/wiki/Simplex_noise) was an improved algorithm made by the same Ken Perlin over its classic Perlin noise.
 The [simplex noise function by Ian McEwan](https://github.com/ashima/webgl-noise/blob/master/src/noise4D.glsl), in collaboration with [Stefan Gustavson](https://github.com/stegu), is actually one of the several efforts to improve the Perlin's *simplex* noise function.

 Now, I won't extend about the noise function here.
 If you are still looking for a good explanation of noise functions and a clarification of how the Perlin noise differs from the simplex noise I will strongly recommend this [excellent chapter of "The Book of Shaders"](https://thebookofshaders.com/11/).
 Part of the work made by Ian McEwan and Stefan Gustavson can be found at the (apparently defunt) [Ashima Arts repository](https://github.com/ashima/webgl-noise) or even in recent articles, like [this scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

-The noise function is written in [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)), which is the default C-style language used to communicate with the openGL graphics API, which is the one associated with the WebGL API.
+The noise function is written in [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)), which is the default C-style language used to communicate with the [openGL graphics API](https://www.khronos.org/opengles/), which is the base of the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL), the openGL for the web.
 In the Darryl's pen the GLSL script of the noise function is given as a string in the Javascript code:

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>